All Episodes

 It's that simple.

-Um, what to do with this.
+Now, what to do with this?

-That's that's it for Congressman Grayson.
+That's it for Congressman Grayson.

-Well, uh the only reason they keep pushing tax breaks for the rich is because they want a tax cut.
+Well, the only reason they keep pushing tax breaks for the rich is because they want a tax cut.

 That's his net worth.